Xoffio/astrofile/README.md

 - Any Astrocommunity plugin goes in `lua/community.lua`
 - If the system doesn't have Nerd Fonts then disable the option `opts.icons_enabled` in the file `lua/lazy_setup.lua`
 - To change the default theme go to the file `lua/plugins/astroui.lua`, and set the option `opts.colorscheme`.
+- To configure LSP installed by Mason edit the file `lua/astrolsp.lua` `opts>config`
 - `nvim` version tested: `v0.10.0`, `v0.10.3`

 ---